eclipse-tractusx/digital-product-pass/dpp-verification/README.md

    - Talk with different use cases/components in Catena-X to find a common way of using the network to Certify and Verify data.
    - Following the CX Standards and ideas like Data Sovereignty, Decentralization and Self Sovereign Identities (SSI)

-Once this objectives are achieved we will be able to scale the solution and implemented in real life so the benefits of the technology and process defined here can contribute to the automotive industry and increase trust in data exchanges using Catena-X.
+Once these objectives are achieved we will be able to scale the solution and implemented in real life so the benefits of the technology and process defined here can contribute to the automotive industry and increase trust in data exchanges using Catena-X.

 ## Use Cases